-6.3 LAND DIVISION
+5.2 LAND DIVISION

-6.3.1 Introduction
+5.2.1 Introduction

-The division of land can take place in two ways; by the Consent (Severance) process and by plan of Subdivision.
-The division of land by the Consent process is generally intended for the creation of not more three (3) new lots, and for situations not related to the creation of new lots such as lot line adjustments.
-Where the division of land results in the creation of more than three (3) new lots, it will likely be necessary to proceed by plan of Subdivision or Plan of Condominium.
-This Plan considers lots created by Subdivision or Cluster Lot Development to be the preferred form of lot creation.
+The division of land can take place in two ways; by the Consent (Severance) process and by plan of subdivision.
+The division of land by the Consent process is generally intended for the creation of not more three new lots, and for situations not related to the creation of new lots such as lot line adjustments.
+Where the division of land results in the creation of more than three new lots, it will likely be necessary to proceed by plan of subdivision or plan of condominium.

-There are certain general policies that apply to all lot creation, other policies that are specific to Consents and others that apply exclusively to Plans of Subdivision.
+There are certain general policies that apply to all lot creation, other policies that are specific to Consents and others that apply exclusively to plans of subdivision.

-6.3.2 General Policies
+5.2.2 General Policies